JuliusSantiago/Programming-Practice/README.md

 # Doing Python for real this time.

-# First order of business, create a webhook for my discord server.
+1) First order of business, create a webhook for my discord server.
-# Next, learn the git commands.
+2) Next, learn the git commands. (done)
-# Finally, learn Python syntax and find useful Python projects.
+3) Finally, learn Python syntax and find useful Python projects.
-# Rinse and repeat.
+4) Rinse and repeat.
-# Webhook, check.